A New Equation

 Using analog and digital combined, Textured Eventism reconstructs and forms a new view of the relationship between time and place, static and movement, the present and memory, and solidity and the ephemeral.

 A time in reality is recorded cinematically and projected on and with the interpretation of a painting to work as a witness to an event existing within the scope of the past, present and future.
+The art is a textured event.

 “For those of us who believe in physics, the distinction between past, present and future is only a stubbornly persistent illusion". — Albert Einstein, physicist..